 Another option is a degree program in entertainment management.
 Courses in an entertainment management program may include marketing, management and economics.
 Some programs may include an internship or a capstone project, which allows you to explore entertainment management topics further or gain practical experience in the field.

 Students may also choose to earn a Bachelor of Arts in Film Production.
 These 4-year degree programs offer students education in the entertainment industry and an opportunity for an internship.
 Completing an internship is highly beneficial to gain industry experience, start networking and begin to develop contacts, which can aid in career progress down the line.
 Common courses in a program include film history and theory, entertainment business, elements of movie production, scriptwriting and finance.

 A movie producer is a business professional within the entertainment industry who remains completely behind the scenes.
 Producers are the decision makers on movie productions.
 A movie producer may choose movie scripts, organize financing for a production, authorize ideas throughout the creative process, hire staff members and negotiate important documents.
 Job duties may also involve managing the budget of the film by deciding on the scale of the movie, approving expenses and agreeing on the allotments for salaries.
 Many other business decisions for a movie production are also the job of the producer.

-According to the BLS, the number of jobs in the production and directing field was expected to grow by nine percent from 2014-2024, which is faster than average.
-As of May 2015, producers and directors in the motion picture and video industry earned a mean salary of $89,670 annually.
+According to the BLS, the number of jobs in the production and directing field was expected to grow by five percent from 2018-2028, which is about average.
+As of May 2018, producers and directors in the motion picture and video industry earned a mean salary of $104,600 annually.